taoensso/timbre/README.md

 ## Status [![Build Status](https://secure.travis-ci.org/ptaoussanis/timbre.png?branch=master)](http://travis-ci.org/ptaoussanis/timbre)

-Tower is still currently *experimental*.
+Timbre is still currently *experimental*.
 It **has not yet been thoroughly tested in production** and its API is subject to change.
 To run tests against all supported Clojure versions, use:

 ```bash
 lein2 all test